idekerlab/cy-rest-R/README.md

 ---

 ### This repository is here for legacy information.
-For more recent info on accessiong Cytoscape through R, please refer to the [RCy3](https://github.com/cytoscape/RCy3) library as well as the [Sample R Scripts](https://github.com/cytoscape/cytoscape-automation/tree/master/for-scripters/R) in the Cytoscape Automation repository.
+For more recent info on accessing Cytoscape through R, please refer to the [RCy3](https://github.com/cytoscape/RCy3) library as well as the [Sample R Scripts](https://github.com/cytoscape/cytoscape-automation/tree/master/for-scripters/R) in the Cytoscape Automation repository.

 ---